lvhsss/paraverseContest/README.md

 # paraverseContest

-In Honor Of GayDev & Co
+In Honor Of GayDev & Co.